-The yellow phone service is an autodialing, weatherproof telephone installed outside of park office buildings.
+The yellow phone service is an autodialing, weatherproof telephone installed within the campground or adjacent to the park entry facilities.
 Call Centre staff facilitate common camper transactions over the telephone when park staff are unavailable.
 The yellow phone service will continue to be offered at Bronson Forest, Candle Lake – Minowukaw, Chitek Lake, Crooked Lake, Lac La Ronge and Great Blue Heron-Anglin Lake.

 All Fees Paid at Time of Booking

 All fees, including the non-refundable reservation fee and the camping fees for the duration of your stay, are required at the time of booking in order to secure your reservation.